Mission to Create a Center of Education and Economic Development.

 The CEED building will consist of 55,000 square feet and will house the Mission EDC and Mission Redevelopment Authority (TIRZ) offices, plenty of co-working space and traditional office space for like minded entrepreneurial tenants, conference rooms, a small lecture hall, training classrooms, computer labs, industrial space, maker space, a coffee shop, to be utilized by the community as well as it’s future tenants and partners.

 Mission EDC will be communicating its vision with various community partners, academic institutions, and profit and non-profit organizations to establish the proper strategic alliances to help the City of Mission position itself to respond rapidly to changes in local economic conditions and training needs.
 The City of Mission City Council and the Mission EDC Board of Directors recognize the critical role of entrepreneurship, science, technology, engineering, art, and math (E-STEAM) in today’s world.
-By preparing our citizens, students, and workforce in the E-STEAM disciplines we can achieve a greater alignment of education and industry.
+By preparing our citizens, students, and workforce in the E-STEAM disciplines by heping them choose between the Coursera Vs Edx Comparison we can achieve a greater alignment of education and industry.

 The property owner has started redevelopment of the building and expects to have it ready for Mission EDC by summer 2016.
 For additional information, please contact the Mission EDC office at (956) 585-0040.